Anne Johnson is co-chair of the firm’s Litigation Department while maintaining an active appellate and trial practice.

 - Successful resolution of products liability claims brought by the Brazos River Authority following four-week federal jury trial (2007)

-Ms. Johnson has particular experience in arbitration-related litigation, including presenting argument to a panel of the Fifth Circuit in the landmark case setting new standards for vacatur of arbitration awards, Positive Software Solutions v.
-New Century Mortgage, et al. In 2012, Ms. Johnson and her partner, Mark Trachtenberg, persuaded a federal court to vacate all punitive damages awarded by an arbitration panel.
-Ms. Johnson also frequently writes and speaks frequently on arbitration-related litigation.
+Anne has particular experience in arbitration-related litigation, including presenting argument to a panel of the Fifth Circuit in the landmark case setting new standards for vacatur of arbitration awards, Positive Software Solutions v.
+New Century Mortgage, et al. In 2012, Anne and her partner, Mark Trachtenberg, persuaded a federal court to vacate all punitive damages awarded by an arbitration panel.
+Anne also frequently writes and speaks frequently on arbitration-related litigation.